gcallah/BookReviews/goodspeed.md

 management by citing that one time a volcano erupted and set massive amounts of forest ablaze.

-This repeats the pattern we saw with ABC earlier: G gives the reader a quick summary of what he believes a theory says.
-Then he picks some outcome that *he* claims should result if the theory were true.
-When he doesn't find that outcome, he argues that the theory is therefore probably false.
-With ABC, the tests he chose were actually irrelevant to the theory.
-My knowledge of the recent literature on creative destruction theory is inadequate to allow me to judge if the same is true in this case.
-But it would be interesting to hear from the advocates of the theory if they believe he has adequately tested their ideas.

-## Conclusion

-As Steven Horwitz and I argued in our paper "Ideal types and Austrian business cycle theory" (ref), ABC (as well as mania theory, forest fire theory, shock theory, creative destruction theory, and the Keynesian theory) is an ideal type, which might be highly applicable, or somewhat applicable, or not applicable at all, in explaining any particular downturn.
+As Steven Horwitz and I argued in our paper "Ideal Types and Austrian Business Cycle Theory" (Callahan and Horwitz 2010), ABC is best understood as a Weberian ideal type.
+It is not, unlike, for example, downward-sloping demand curves, a deduction from the pure logic of choice.
+Instead, it is a description of a pattern that may emerge in a certain sort of institutional setting.
+(And the same is true for mania theories, forest fire theory, shock theory, creative destruction theory, and the "Keynesian" theory.)
+An ideal type, however logically sound, may be highly applicable, or somewhat applicable, or not applicable at all, in explaining any particular going-on.

 For example (as mentioned above), when
 Covid spread across the globe and governments everywhere shut down businesses and restricted activities, only a very naïve advocate of ABC would attempt to explain the subsequent downturn using (primarily) that theory.
 (And the same would apply to advocates of those other theories.)
 In that instance, the downturn was obviously due primarily to an unexpected event (a shock), combined with the government policies that were adopted in response to that event.
-(And of course, that does not imply that there could not have been malinvestments, one or more manias, or some excess "kindling," before Covid
-hit: it would require a detailed historical investigation to sort out a plausible story as to what other factors might have fed into the post-Covid recession.)

-Max Weber taught us that using an ideal type help us better comprehend some historical happening faces two tests: first of all, the type itself must be internally coherent and offer a genuine explanation of what has occurred.
-But secondly, the characteristics of the type must be used to empirically test whether that type actually helps describe that particular situation.
+Max Weber taught us that the claim that an ideal type helps us to better comprehend some historical happening must pass two tests: first of all, the type itself must be internally coherent and offer a plausible explanation of what has occurred.
+But secondly, the characteristics of the type must be used to empirically test to what degree that type is exemplified in that particular situation.
 Obviously, such tests must depend, if they are to be meaningful, on an accurate understanding of what the ideal typing question implies.
 G's tests sometimes fail that latter qualification.

 Why should we think that there is a single cause of recession?
 After all, we don't suspect that there is a single cause of, for instance, the death of